NeuroML/Documentation/source/Userdocs/Walkthroughs/RayEtAl2020/Conversion.md

 ```

-### i) Converting Ion channels
+### i) Converting ion channels

 For this cell, we will first convert the various ion channel models.
 These are included in the `mod` folder.
-A quick inspection tells us that these are all Hodgkin-Huxley type ion channels that use similar formalisms.
+An inspection tells us that these are all Hodgkin-Huxley type ion channels that use similar formalisms.

 The first thing to do is to generate plots of time courses and steady states of the various ion channels.
 These can be done easily using `pynml-modchannelanalysis` command line tool included in pyNeuroML.
 Note that this tool takes the name of the ion channel as an argument, and this must match the name of the mod file.
-So we must rename the mod files to use it:
+So we must rename the mod files to use it.
+We begin with the `nas` channel:

 ```{code-block}
 mv nas_wustenberg.mod nas.mod
 pynml-modchananalysis nas
 ```